Welcome to TabletopRecommender.app

 - The decimal number is the recommender's best guess at what you would rate the game.

-- Use the Filters # menu on your recommendations page to customize the recommendations list.
+- Use the filter buttons and menus on the recommendations page to customize the recommendation list.

 A lot of thought and care has gone into the accuracy, usability, and aesthetics of TabletopRecommender.
 Thank you to the rpggeek regulars for your invaluable suggestions and feedback.